dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 > This method is the one responsible to get the meme image. if you look close at it you'll notice it calls our Shared project with the values in the Textbox's and ComboBox and the transforms the returned byte array in an image to display.

 * 6) We already did lot's of stuff, but we are still missing the code to get the available meme's and display them on the ComboBox.
-	* To do that replace all the existing inside the "OnNavigatedTo" method with the one below:
+	* To do that replace all the existing code inside the "OnNavigatedTo" method with the one below:

             //Calls the Shared Portable Class Library to get a list with all available meme's.
             ObservableCollection<string> memes = await WantSomeMemesNowClass.ShowMeThoseMemes();